Free infinite divisibility for powers of random variables: Abstract

 \section{Abstract}

-We prove that $X^r$ follows a free regular distribution, i.e.\ the law of a nonnegative free L\'evy process if: (1) $X$ follows a free Poisson distribution without an atom at 0 and $r\in(-\infty,0]\cup[1,\infty)$; (2) $X$ follows a free Poisson distribution with an atom at 0 and $r\geq1$; (3) $X$ follows a mixture of some HCM distributions and $|r|\geq1$; (4) $X$ follows some beta distributions and $r$ is taken from some interval.
+We prove that $X^r$ follows an FID distribution if: (1) $X$ follows a free Poisson distribution without an atom at 0 and $r\in(-\infty,0]\cup[1,\infty)$; (2) $X$ follows a free Poisson distribution with an atom at 0 and $r\geq1$; (3) $X$ follows a mixture of some HCM distributions and $|r|\geq1$; (4) $X$ follows some beta distributions and $r$ is taken from some interval.
 In particular, if $S$ is a standard semicircular element then $|S|^r$ is freely infinitely divisible for $r\in(-\infty,0]\cup[2,\infty)$.
 Also we consider the symmetrization of the above probability measures, and in particular show that $|S|^r \,\sign(S)$ is freely infinitely divisible for $r\geq2$.
 Therefore $S^n$ is freely infinitely divisible for every $n\in\N$.
 The results on free Poisson and semicircular random variables have a good correspondence with classical ID properties of powers of gamma and normal random variables.

 Mathematics Subject Classification 2010: 46L54, 60E07

 Keywords: Free infinite divisibility, free regularity, free Poisson distribution, semicircle distribution, hyperbolic complete monotonicity